suncoast-devs/handbook/lessons/cs-how-to-create-and-run-programs/reading/intro.md

 - See output
 - Repeat

-you can use an alternative to `dotnet run` called `dotnet watch run`.
-By using this version of the command we are telling `dotnet` to watch our code for any changes and as soon as it sees any, to run it right away.
+you can use an alternative to `dotnet run` named `dotnet watch run`.
+By using this version of the command we are telling `dotnet` to watch our code for any changes and to re-run our code as soon as it sees any.

 With this option our terminal/Powershell will look like: